Famous Trademarks: Everything You Need to Know

 - Apple's trademark value is $29.5 billion with a market cap of $307 billion.

 - Wells Fargo has a trademark value of $28.9 billion and a market cap of $143 billion.

 - AT&T is the largest telephone services provider in the U.S. for both local and long-distance services.
 It has roughly 95 million customers.
 This company's trademark value is $28.9 billion with a market cap of $182 billion.

 If you need help with learning more about famous trademarks, and how you can obtain the famous trademark status, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.